schweser/gradunwarp/Readme.md

 # gradunwarp

-This is the [Human Connectome Project gradunwarp package][gradunwarp-hcp].

-It is forked from a ["no longer actively maintained" gradunwarp package][gradunwarp-ksubramz].

-This fork contains changes made for and by the WU-Minn Human Connectome Project consortium ([HCP][HCP]).

 gradunwarp is a Python/Numpy package used to unwarp the distorted volumes (due to the gradient field inhomogenities).
 Currently, it can unwarp Siemens data.

+This is the [Human Connectome Project version of the gradunwarp package][gradunwarp-hcp].

+It is forked from a ["no longer actively maintained" gradunwarp package][gradunwarp-ksubramz].

+This fork contains changes made for and by the WU-Minn Human Connectome Project consortium ([HCP][HCP]) for use within the [HCP Minimal Preprocessing Pipelines][HCP Pipelines].

 ## Installation